 - Non-hyperkeratotic actinic keratoses of the face and scalp.

 - Low risk superficial or nodular (less than 2 mm in depth) basal cell skin cancer only when surgery and radiation are contraindicated.

 - Bowen's disease (squamous cell carcinoma in situ) only when surgery and radiation are contraindicated.

 Photodynamic therapy is considered investigational for other dermatologic applications, including, but not limited to the following:

 - Hidradenitis suppurativa,

 No high-quality comparative studies have evaluated photodynamic therapy for acne or other dermatologic conditions.
-The evidence is insufficient to show that photodynamic therapy improves net health outcomes for these conditions and therefore is considered investigational.
+The evidence is insufficient to show that photodynamic therapy improves net health outcomes for all other conditions except as indicated above and therefore would be considered investigational.